Music Career Finder

 Salary

-Staff Writers receive a weekly salary.
-Freelancers earn income through selling their songs to a Music Publisher.
+Staff writers receive a weekly salary.
+Freelance lyricists can earn income through selling their songs to a music publisher.
 They also receive money from royalties, the amount of which can vary greatly based on the type of project.

 The typical publishing split is 50/50, but in order to get their work out there, Phillips-Oland advises beginners to not “be afraid to give away 100% of your publishing early on.
 As you go on, you can keep more of it.”